 Global Climate Literacy Campaign Signatories

-Combined with civic education, climate and environmental literacy will create jobs, build a green consumer market and allow citizens to engage with their governments in a meaningful way to solve climate change.
+Climate and environmental literacy, coupled with strong civic education, will create jobs, build a green consumer market and allow citizens to engage with their governments in a meaningful way to address the climate crisis.

 Fifty years ago, the first Earth Day started an environmental revolution.
 Now, we are igniting an education revolution to save the planet.
 This formal campaign, launched Summer 2020, is combining grassroots support and on the ground efforts by students, educators, and nonprofits with national level commitments from Ministries of Education and Environment.
 Through our Climate and Environmental Literacy Campaign, we will ensure that students across the world benefit from high-quality education to develop into informed and engaged environmental stewards.

-EARTHDAY.ORG™ believes every school in the world must have compulsory, assessed climate and environmental education with a strong civic engagement component.
+EARTHDAY.ORG™ believes every learner in every school in the world should receive fully integrated, assessed climate and environmental education with a strong civic engagement component.

 ADD YOUR VOICE